4.0

 Fusion

 The contact owns a 2018 Ford Fusion.
-The contact stated that while driving at approximately 55 MPH, the check engine warning light illuminated.
-The vehicle was taken to a local dealer who determined that the engine needed to be replaced.
+The contact stated while driving at an undisclosed speed, the engine overheated and the check engine warning light illuminated.
+In addition, the contact noticed white smoke coming from the exhaust, and the engine was running abnormally rough.
+The vehicle was taken to the dealer, where it was diagnosed with coolant intrusion in cylinder #1, causing engine failure.
+The contact was informed that the engine needed to be replaced.
 The vehicle was not repaired.
-The manufacturer was made aware of the failure and a case was opened.
-The failure mileage was approximately 130,000.
+The manufacturer was made aware of the failure.
+The contact was advised to contact the NHTSA Hotline to report the failure.
+The failure mileage was approximately 115,000.

 Fusion